felixxoes/ur-fascism/README.md

 How does this tool work?

 Firstly the users choose a political movement they would like to evaluate.

 Secondly they give an estimate for each item on Eco's list.
 "On a scale of 1 to 6 how strongly is XYZ obsessed with a plot?"

 Thirdly the tool creates a graphic representation of the evaluation.

 Finally the result of the individual evaluation is mapped onto all previous evaluations of the movement.

 ## Steps

 1. It is necesseray to write very short stories for each item on the list.
 The story gives the user a clear understanding what is meant.
 2. It should be decided what is important to know about the people who us the tool.
-3. Programming the tool
+3. Programming the tool.
-4. Designing the interface
+4. Designing the interface.
-5. See how it works
+5. See how it works.
-4.